 Tracking Error Risk During Wash Sale Period

 One challenge to harvesting losses is that under the "wash sale" rules, the client who sells an investment for a loss must allocate the money elsewhere for 30 days to avoid having the loss disallowed.
-If a "substantially similar" investment under IRC Section 1091(a) is purchased during the interim time period, the loss cannot be claimed, and instead is added to the cost basis of the replacement investment (which means the loss is ultimately deferred to the future).
+If a "substantially similar" investment under IRC Section 1091(a) is purchased during the interim time period, the loss cannot be claimed, and instead is added to the cost basis of the replacement investment (which means the loss is ultimately deferred to the future, although if the security is repurchased inside an IRA the loss may be forfeited permanently!).
 The wash sale rules can be avoided by investing in something else that is similar - but not "substantially" similar - or by simply keeping the money in cash or something else completely different.

 Of course, if the goal is to remain invested, taking the money out of the market and into cash or a completely different investment is unappealing.
 In fact, owning anything that is materially different than the original investment may be unappealing - after all, if the investor wanted to actually own something different, the investment could have just been sold outright in the first place.
 The whole point of "loss harvesting" is to capture the loss without materially changing the investment!